alovajs/alova/README.md

 ```
 Description of each function of custom `statesHook`:
 1. [Required] `create`: responsive state creation function, `loading`, `error`, `data`, `downloading`, `uploading`, etc. are all created by calling this function, such as the vue3 project will be created as ref value;
 2. [Required] `export`: state export function, this function receives the responsive state created by the create function, and exports the state that is finally used by developers.
-Here, the state exported by `VueHook` is readonly;
+Here, the state exported by `VueHook` is original value;
 3. [Required] `dehydrate`: dehydrate function, which means to convert the responsive state into ordinary data, which is the opposite of create, in `updateState`;
 4. [Required] `update`: responsive state update function, the state update maintained by `alova` is completed through this function.
 This function receives two parameters, the first parameter is the new data object, the second parameter is the map collection of the original reactive state, here you can write a fixed loop to update `states`;
 5. [Required] `effectRequest`: request sending control function, it will execute this function immediately when `useRequest`, `useWatcher`, `useFetcher` are called, we need to complete three things in this function: